 Joe Landini (co-executive director) received his BA in choreography from UC Irvine and his MA in choreography from the Laban Centre (London).
 His choreography has been presented at the ODC Theater, Z Space, the Cowell Theater and Dance Mission, as well as Santa Cruz, Marin, Sacramento, Monterey, Laguna Beach, Santa Fe (NM), Mexico City and London.
 He founded SAFEhouse for the Performing Arts in 2007 and received the GOLDIE award from the SF Bay Guardian in 2012.

 Ruth Perez (operations manager) has had a passion for dance for as long as she can remember.
 She danced with the College of San Mateo Dance Ensemble for two years and has taken various classes throughout the Bay Area.
-Ruth has been dancing with a bay area company, fcdc (for change dance collective) for over 4years.
-Ruth managed a dance studio in South San Francisco for 10 years and more recently joined the Academy of Ballet as their new administrator, where she enjoys being surrounded by dance on a daily basis.
+Ruth has been dancing with a bay area company, fcdc (for change dance collective) for 5 years.
+Ruth managed a dance studio in South San Francisco for 10 years and now works with a construction company in Burlingame.
 Ruth joined the SAFEhouse family in March 2018.

 Colin Johnson (technical director) began doing lighting design and stage management in 2010 at the Garage after acting for several years in SF.
 He was nominated for a TBA Award and a Bay Area Critic Circle award for lighting design in 2014 for his design of Life X 3.
 He also does production work, sound design, box office, the front of the house, electrical carpentry and direction.

 Joe Landini (president)